SEO, WordPress, and the Search Engines

 WordPress and Search Engines

 We can say that WordPress is a very familiar site standard for search engines because of its excessive use all around the globe.
-To index the web page, the search spiders follow the navigation to go through the deepest files on the website.
+In order to index the web page, the search spiders follow the navigation to go through the deepest files in the website.
 In this process, if they are unable to navigate properly then those files or pages will not be indexed.
-Because of WordPress’ familiarity and reliability to search engines, spidering errors rarely occur on sites made using WordPress.
+Because of WordPress’ familiarity and reliability to search engines, spidering errors rarely occur in the sites made using WordPress.
 Also, search engines can crawl and index content on WordPress sites with ease.
-Faster and more thorough crawling and indexing mean that more of your content will be stored by the search engine.
+Faster and thorough crawling and indexing means that more of your content will be stored by the search engine.

 WordPress Permalinks